 Are you planning a trip to Panama?
 Here you’ll find everything you need to know before traveling to Panama!

 Here, we will examine both the natural and human-made landmarks in Panama, and to do it we invited a few other bloggers to contribute with their favorite Panama Landmarks.
 If you want to learn more about Panama, look at the things Panama is famous for.

 By Džangir Kolar from Dr Jam Travels

-The construction of the world-famous 82 km long Panama Canal made possible a quick cross between the Atlantic and Pacific oceans.
-After its construction, ships just cross the canal instead of rounding South America’s Cape Horn and reducing trips by 15.000 km.
+The construction of the world-famous 82 km long Panama Canal made a quick cross between the Atlantic and Pacific oceans possible.
+After its construction, ships just crossed the canal instead of rounding South America’s Cape Horn, reducing trips by 15.000 km.

-The canal was a french project, but the USA finished it after France lost money and lives trying to build it.
+The canal was a French project, but the USA finished it after France lost money and lives to try to build it.
 Since 1999, it’s Panama owed.
 It was the biggest construction and most complex engineering project at that time.
 It has three locks that make it possible to overcome height differences.

 Miraflores locks are closest to the capital Panama City.
-It is located around 20-30 minutes by car, and it will cost you 5$ to 10$ for a taxi or Uber.
+It is located around 20-30 minutes by car, and a taxi or Uber will cost you 5$ to 10$.
 Public transport will be only 1 $.
-So there is also a built platform, terraces, and observation gallery for tourists to see how locks work.
+So there is also a built platform, terraces, and an observation gallery for tourists to see how locks work.
 A showroom displays the canal’s history, importance in international trade, and biodiversity (you can see crocodiles in nearby waters).

 The Panama Canal Railway